getify/Functional-Light-JS/ch7.md

 >
 > In other words, two things A and B would be isomorphic if you could map (convert) from A to B and then go back to A with the inverse mapping.

 Recall in "Brief Math Review" in Chapter 2, we discussed the mathematical definition of a function as being a mapping between inputs and outputs.
 We pointed out this is technically called a morphism.
-An isomorphism is a special case called a bijective morphism, which means that the mapping must be able to go in either direction.
+An isomorphism is a special case of bijective morphism that requires not only that the mapping must be able to go in either direction, but also that the behavior is identical in either form.

 But instead of thinking about numbers, let's relate isomorphism to code.
 Again quoting my blog post:

 > [W]hat would isomorphic JS be if there were such a thing?
 Well, it could be that you have one set of JS code that is converted to another set of JS code, and that (importantly) you could convert from the latter back to the former if you wanted.

 As we asserted earlier with our examples of closures-as-objects and objects-as-closures, these representative alternations go either way.
-In this respect, closures and objects are isomorphic representations of state.
+In this respect, they are isomorphisms of each other.

+Put simply, closures and objects are isomorphic representations of state (and its associated functionality).

 ## Two Roads Diverged In A Wood...